-Universities and colleges will consider the application on the same academic criteria as any other, and this information will only be shared with those who are responsible for arranging support.
-In the rare instance they cannot meet the student's needs, their choice can be substituted with another.
+Universities and colleges will consider the application on the same academic criteria as any other.
+This information will be shared with those who are responsible for putting support in place ready for the student's arrival; the course provider may contact them for further information, and to talk about the support services they can offer.
+Information shared with UCAS is kept in accordance with the Data Protection Act 2018.

-It is especially important for international students with disabilities or mental health conditions to contact universities in advance, as funding arrangements to support them can be different from UK students.
-Students may be able to bring support funding from their home country to study in the UK, and will need to arrange this with the university or college well in advance.
+It is especially important for international students to contact the course provider in advance, as funding arrangements to support them can be different from UK students.
+They may be able to bring support funding from their home country to study in the UK, but they will need to arrange this with the university or college well in advance.
 More information can be found on the British Council website, at www.britishcouncil.org.